pbloem/pixel-models/README.md

 # pixel-models
 Pytorch implementations of the PixelCNN (va Oord et al. 2016) and PixelVAE (Gulrajani et al. 2016) models.

-**STATUS: This project is not finished.
+**STATUS**: This project is not finished.
 Most models are implemented, but they have not been fully tested, to show that they reproduce the performane of the published versions.
-If you are doing something important, please don't use this code as is. **
+If you are doing something important, please don't use this code as is.

 ## Usage notes